magnusindregard/innovation-days-web/README.md

 Finally the best ideas will be voted and we will see whether we can try to turn them into real products / services!

+*Notice: We run the first Innovation Days as an experiment and it will be thus limited in scope and locations.*

 ## Why

 A company in the 21st century, with ever more rapidly changing markets, cannot